 We are thrilled to announce our newest and your soon to be favorite venue for cooking classes, parties and all sorts of events!
-Cook in Shanghai Pudong is a uniquely styled indoor venue designed to host extraordinary events – from cooking events, weddings and private parties to corporate events. (more…)
+Cook in Shanghai Pudong is a uniquely styled indoor venue designed to host extraordinary events – from cooking events, weddings, music show, annual meeting and private parties to corporate events. (more…)

 During the month of May and June we are expanding our stable of classes to include our new Pudong venue as well as fill out days that are more and more requested by our customers.
 This will include 3 new courses.

 The other two take place in Cook in Shanghai Pudong on Saturdays, for the morning class we will be making la mian hand pulled noodles, shaved noodles and finish off with a delicious ox bone soup.
 For the afternoon class, in the same venue, we will be teaching two dim sum courses with soup dumplings and small steamed buns. (more…)

 Spring Festival is fast approaching and along with it all of the fun activities and delicious foods we enjoy at this time of the year.
 Today, we want to talk about two in particular.
 The first is a food that many of our foreign friends may be familiar with, the spring roll.
 The other is a beautiful traditional Chinese folk craft called paper cutting.

 Spring rolls are a rolled appetizer or dim sum that can be fried or served fresh.
 The filling is usually meat such as pork, chicken or seafood, and vegetables such as cabbage, garlic, Chinese chives or cilantro.
 The wrapper is made from high wheat flour with water and some salt.
 They can be fresh, such as is common in Vietnam, but are usually fried.
 You may also know their popular cousin, the egg roll.
 The main difference is that egg rolls, which are also eaten during the spring festival, is that the wrapper is made out of eggs. (more…)